adaptor2022/adaptor2022.github.io/_pages/datasetinfo.md

 ### <a id="Data" class="uncolored_link">Data</a>

+Data is collected from multiple phases of the surgery such as suturing, ring implantation, ring knotting, inspection, saline test, etc. Each surgery contains data from multiple phases of the surgery.

 The challenge cohort splits into two endoscopic sets:
 1. Data acquired during **simulating mitral valve repair** on a surgical simulator ("Sim-Domain“).
 Valvular anatomy was extracted from 3D transesophageal echocardiography.
 More information on the simulator can be found in [1] and [2].
 2. Intraoperative endoscopic data from **real minimally invasive mitral valve repair** ("Intraop-Domain").